1-877-929-7245

 After breakfast, we set out on a full day of sightseeing in Hanoi.
 First, we discover Ba Dinh Square, the area around the Ho Chi Minh Mausoleum, an imposing structure where Vietnam's revolutionary leader is interred.
 We continue to the One-Pillar Pagoda, where Ho Chi Minh once lived, as well as the Quan Thanh Temple, an 11th-century Taoist structure.

 There is some free time for lunch, and then we continue our explorations with a visit to the Temple of Literature.
 Our attention then turns to Vietnam's famous street food.
-With the expertise of a local guide, we are introduced to treats like 'bun cha', vermicelli served with fried pork and herbs, and 'banh goi', dumplings stuffed with meat and vermicelli.
+With the expertise of a local guide, we are introduced to treats like "bun cha," vermicelli served with fried pork and herbs, and "banh goi," dumplings stuffed with meat and vermicelli.

 Day 3 - Overnight cruise on UNESCO World Heritage-listed Hạ Long Bay

-Today is a highlight of our time in Vietnam as we transfer by coach to Hạ Long Bay.
-A vast collection of towering, jungle-draped limestone islands dot the emerald waters of this extraordinary, UNESCO-listed bay.
+Today is a highlight of our time in Vietnam as we transfer by coach to Ha Long Bay.
+A vast collection of towering, jungle-draped limestone islands dot the emerald waters of this extraordinary UNESCO-listed bay.

 After the sun dips below the horizon, you can unwind with drinks, attend a cooking demonstration or relax in your cabin.
 Dinner is served onboard tonight.
+Overnight boat.

 Day 4 - Hạ Long Bay sunrise and boarding the sleeper train

-A coach transfers us back to Hanoi after we disembark the ship, and enroute, we stop briefly at a local craft center.
+A coach transfers us back to Hanoi after we disembark the ship, and en route, we stop briefly at a local craft center.
 This evening, we enjoy a traditional water puppet show performance.
 Strongly influenced by Vietnamese folklore, this art form dates to the 11th century and has a symbolic link to the rice harvest, as these tales were originally performed in flooded rice fields.

 Day 5 - The imperial city of Hue